GDQuest/website/content/docs/guidelines/best-practices/education/index.md

-+++
+---
+author: nathan
+date: "2019-12-11T15:52:58+01:00"
-title = "Education in online tutorials" description = "This living document contains some notes and insights based on my experience teaching online and face-to-face, and some principles to get ideas across in online education." author = "nathan"
+description: This living document contains some notes and insights based on my experience teaching online and face-to-face, and some principles to get ideas across in online education.

-date = 2019-12-11T15:52:58+01:00
+title: Education in online tutorials
-weight = 5
+weight: 5
-+++
+---

 We learn our entire lives, often without realizing it.
 As a result, learning and teaching can seem like mysterious processes.